How to say WHAT in Italian?

-The Italian question word QUALE is also used when you are presented when two or more choices.
+QUALE is also used when you are presented with two or more choices.

-In this cases it translated the English Which one? or Which ones?
+In this cases it translates the English Which one? or Which ones?

 - Quale preferisci?
 Il vino bianco o quello rosso? – Which one do you prefer?
 Red or white wine?

 In spoken Italian, the interrogatives QUALE or QUALI are often replaced by CHE:

 This form belongs strictly to spoken and colloquail Italian.
 The previous form is preferred if you want to communicate well and use Italian correctly.

 - Qual è il tuo indirizzo? – What’s your address?

 - Qual è il tuo numero di telefono? – What’s your address?